 The goal of cat breeding isn’t to produce more kittens, it is to advance the breed.
 To produce the best possible progeny and expand lines.
 This costs time, and money.

-All cats require veterinary care, at an absolute minimum, an annual health check up as well as regular parasite control for fleas and worms and vaccinations.
+All cats require veterinary care, at an absolute minimum, annual health check-up as well as regular parasite control for fleas and worms and vaccinations.

 - The queen will need a clean bill of health (as well as proof she is FIV and FeLV negative) before she can mate with a stud.
 Pregnancy can be confirmed by a veterinarian and after the kitten has given birth, a health check of both the queen and her kittens are necessary.